kgateway-dev/kgateway/docs/operator_guide/understanding_gloo_configuration.md

 **NOTE**

 Gloo currently requires a running Kubernetes cluster to use as data store.
 We are adding additional storage options in an upcoming release.
-For a quick test run of gloo, you can deploy gloo on `minikube`.
+For a quick test run of Gloo, you can deploy Gloo on `minikube`.

 To be notified of the most recent updates, follow us on [Twitter](https://twitter.com/soloio_inc) and join our [community Slack channel](http://slack.solo.io/).